plone/documentation/develop/plone-coredev/plipreview.rst

  * Is the corresponding documentation for the end user, be it developer or plone user, sufficient?
  * Is the change itself properly documented?

-Please report bugs/issues in Trac as you would for any Plone bug.
-Reference the PLIP in the bug, assign to its implementor, and add a tag for the PLIP in the form of plip-xxx.
+Please report bugs/issues on `GitHub <https://github.com/plone/Products.CMFPlone/issues>`_ as you would for any Plone bug.
+Reference the PLIP in the bug,assign to its implementor, and add a tag for the PLIP in the form of plip-xxx.

 This way the implementor can find help if he needs it.
 Please also prioritize the ticket.

 The PLIP will not be merged until all blockers and critical bugs are fixed.

 Code Review
 -----------